Doctor Gets 40 Years For Illegally Prescribing More Than Half A Million Opioid Doses

 "There wasn't — there wasn't no doctors in my area like that to see," the man said about why he would make the trek.

-Ahead of Smithers' sentencing a man named Dan Myers, who said he was a friend of Smithers and his family, urged the court to consider the "demonstrated positive attributes of [Smithers'] character" when mulling the length of punishment.
+Ahead of Smithers' sentencing, a man named Dan Myers, who said he was a friend of Smithers and his family, urged the court to consider the "demonstrated positive attributes of [Smithers'] character" when mulling the length of punishment.

 "Joel is clearly proud of being a doctor and frequently spoke of his desire to help others.
 He felt very blessed to be in a position to assist his patients," Myers said in a letter dated Sept.
 25.

-According to the Centers for Disease Control and Prevention more than 700,000 people died in the United States from drug overdoses between 1999 and 2017, including 70,000 in 2017 alone.
+According to the Centers for Disease Control and Prevention, more than 700,000 people died in the United States from drug overdoses between 1999 and 2017, including 70,000 in 2017 alone.

-Of those 2017 deaths, the CDC said nearly 68% were linked to prescription or an illicit opioid.
+Of those 2017 deaths, the CDC said nearly 68% were linked to a prescription or illicit opioid.

 NPR intern Paolo Zialcita contributed to this report.